Little Eyolf: Adaptations

 A production of Little Eyolf was featured in the BBC television anthology series Play of the Month in July 1982.
-It stars Anthony Hopkins as Alfred, Diana Rigg as Rita and Peggy Ashcroft in the role of the Rat Wife.
+It stars Anthony Hopkins as Alfred, Diana Rigg as Rita, Charles Dance as Borghejm and Peggy Ashcroft in the role of the Rat Wife.

 Samuel Adamson's Mrs Affleck, which translates the action to the 1950s and set it on the English coast in Kent, premiered at the National Theatre in January 2009 to mixed reviews.
 Cast credits are Claire Skinner as Rita Affleck, Angus Wright as Alfred Affleck, and Naomi Frederick as Audrey Affleck.

 The 1989 film Jazeere, directed by Indian director Govind Nihlani, is a modernized take on the story.
 This Hindi version starred stalwarts like Ratna Pathak, Rajit Kapoor, Mita Vashisht, and Irrfan Khan.
 Vanraj Bhatia scored the background music for the film.

 The 2009 film The Frost, directed by Spanish director Ferran Audí, is a modernized take on the story.

 The 2016 Edinburgh Festival performance Little Wolfie, directed by Norwegian director Invi Brenna, is a contemporary adaptation for the 21st century.

+Homage

+Actor-writer Charles Busch's 2023 play Ibsen's Ghost features a character called the "Rat Wife", in one of the play's many references to Ibsen's plays.
+In Busch's play, she is a former actress who abandoned her profession after sabotaging another performer during rehearsals for a Goldoni comedy.